vihaan-sriram/focus-ring/README.md

 - Desktop notification + chime at each transition
 - Breaks-today and streak persist locally

-It's a browser tab, so it's easy to ignore — the Windows overlay is the one built to actually be followed.
+It's a browser tab, so it's easy to ignore, the Windows overlay is the one built to actually be followed.

 ## Why this design

 Eye-strain tools tend to look like generic productivity timers.
-Both versions are built around the actual physical object the rule references — a lens barrel's distance scale — so the ring isn't just counting down, it's sweeping toward 20 feet.
+Both versions are built around the actual physical object the rule references, a lens barrel's distance scale, so the ring isn't just counting down, it's sweeping toward 20 feet.

 ## License